MeanderingProgrammer/harpoon-core.nvim/README.md

   losing any changes to your marked files.
 * Invalid marks get filtered out, only valid changes propagate to marks.
 * Marking files at a branch granularity if `mark_branch` option is set.
-* Will set active window to specified file if it is already open rather than opening another window, works across tabs.
+* Will set active window to specified file if it is already open rather than opening another window if `use_existing` option is set, works across tabs.

 # Limitations